octoTurnip/ha-flipped-utilities/README.md

 # Material Design 3 Components

-In addition to the CSS custom properties in the theme YAML, this themes companion module modifies the lifecycle methods styles of many Home Assistant component constructors to inject additional CSS styles to make the components follow the Material Design 3 specification.
+In addition to generating custom material color themes, this module modifies the lifecycle methods styles of many Home Assistant component constructors to inject additional CSS styles to make the components follow the Material Design 3 specification.

 ## Navigation